Our communication skills are our greatest gift, talent and responsibility. They offer key first impressions and hold a lasting impact.

 Is marriage the right choice for you?
 Will the legal contract hold any value, does it positively come with guarantees of bliss and

 contentment?
-Would your partner leave without the contract in place?
-It would be time to consider your choice if that is an
+Would our partner leave without the contract in place?
+It would be time to consider your choice if that is an option.

-option.
-Take away the glamor and glitter of the ceremony, the hopes and dreams for the fairy tale future and you are left with
+Take away the glamor and glitter of the ceremony, the hopes and dreams for the fairy tale future and you are left with the realities.

 |Judy Spain Barton